gifale95/eeg_encoding/README.md

 ## Cite
-If you use our code, partly or as is, please cite the paper below.
+If you use our code, partly or as it is, please cite the paper:

 ```
 Paper citation
 ```

 [paper_link]: !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!